× NAF

 Age-Related

 With an ageing equine population, care of the older horse and pony is an ever-growing area of welfare.
-Knowledge of PPID is useful in store, to allow us to advise owners of older equines correctly.
 Age is a clear risk factor for Cushing’s; while it’s prevalence in the general equine population is less than 3%, estimates for incidence in equines above 15 years are around 21%.
 However, a recent mortality study in the Netherlands found nearly half of older equines (>15yrs) had PPID.

 Signs and Diagnosis